 Milan has a wide breadth of experience gained from 15 years in the Education Sector.
 He has been part of leadership teams at different primary schools within the Local Authority and subsequently at both primary and secondary academies within the Trust.
 This working experience covers all aspects of IT strategy and delivery, financial management, premises management and HR.
 Milan successfully guided his school through the academy conversion process and joined TMET in 2016.

 Initially, when joining TMET, Milan has worked as a Strategic Business Manager across 2 large primaries and subsequently supported the needs of the Trust by working for nine-months as an interim Secondary School Business Manager.
 In September 2018, Milan became the Trust Operations Manager and has led in the centralisation of an effective IT System for the whole Trust and now leads on all operational matters from Estates, Health and Safety, Payroll, Finance and Capital projects.

-Mark Oldman – Director of Inclusion and SEND
+Mark Oldman – Director of Education - SEND and Inclusion

 Mark has been a head teacher since 2012 and an Executive Head since 2015.
 He has chaired the City of Leicester Association of Special Schools for 4 years and worked with the Department for Education on the whole school SEND programme board since 2017.